Single-use plastics

 Plastic bag ban

-On 1 November 2019 the ban on lightweight plastic bags (plastic bags with handles and 35 microns or less in thickness) came into effect.
-Learn more about the ban by visiting the Vic Bag Ban website.
+On 1 November 2019 the ban on lightweight plastic bags (plastic bags with handles and a thickness of 35 microns or less) came into effect.
+Learn more about the ban by visiting the Vic Bag Ban website

 Single-use plastic ban

-On 1 February 2023, problematic single-use plastic were banned from sale or supply in Victoria.
+On 1 February 2023, problematic single-use plastic was banned from sale or supply in Victoria.

 Banned plastic items: